rukleiven/Exercise1/Part3/README.md

  Kan være problematisk ved endring av variabler.
 F.eks. dersom to parallelle oppgaver blir løst samtidig, og bruker felles variabler.

  ### What are the differences between processes, threads, green threads, and coroutines?
- > A process is the smallest unit of a running application, an application can consist of one or more processes.
+ > "A process is the smallest unit of a running application, an application can consist of one or more processes.
 A thread is the basic unit to which the operating system allocates processor time.
-A thread can execute any part of the process code.
+A thread can execute any part of the process code."

-> Green threads are threads that are scheduled by a runtime library or virtual machine, instead of the underlying operative system, which regular threads are.
+> "Green threads are threads that are scheduled by a runtime library or virtual machine, instead of the underlying operative system, which regular threads are.
 Green threads are “user-level threads” which means they are scheduled by an ordinary user-level process, not by the kernel.
-So they can be used to simulate multi-threading on platforms that don’t provide that capability.
+So they can be used to simulate multi-threading on platforms that don’t provide that capability."

-> Coroutine: line of execution where theres only one corioutine running at any given time.
+> "Coroutine: line of execution where theres only one corioutine running at any given time.
 A corioutine has its own stack, its own variables, and its own instruction pointer.
-It shares global variables, and most anything else with other coroutines.
+It shares global variables, and most anything else with other coroutines."

  ### Which one of these do `pthread_create()` (C/POSIX), `threading.Thread()` (Python), `go` (Go) create?
- > *Your answer here*
+ > 1. "Creates a new thread"
+> 2. "Returns selected thread object.
+If the thread is not created yet, a dummy thread object with limited functionality is returned."
+> 3. "Starts a new goroutine running, a goroutine is a lightweight thread managed by the go runtime."

  ### How does pythons Global Interpreter Lock (GIL) influence the way a python Thread behaves?
- > *Your answer here*
+ > The GIL is a lock that allows only one thread to hold the control of the Python interpreter.
+This means that only one thread can be in a state of execution in any point of time.
+The GIL is often used in single-threaded programs, but can be used as a bottleneck in multi-threaded code.

  ### With this in mind: What is the workaround for the GIL (Hint: it's another module)?
  > *Your answer here*

  ### What does `func GOMAXPROCS(n int) int` change?
- > *Your answer here*
+ > The gomaprox variable limits the number of operating system threads that can execute user-level Go code simultaneously.